eneasmesquita/fingerprint_device_integration/README.md

 # Fingerprint device integration
-Steps to install and use a fingerprint collector device to bring text FIR to a browser
+Steps to install and use a fingerprint collector device to bring up FIR text in a browser